michelle-becker/node-ams-sdk/README.md

 * **Name**             - The name of the job
 * **Configuration**    - String representation of encoding e.g. "H264 Broadband 720p"
 * **OutputAssetName**  - The name of the output asset
-* **JobNotificationSubscriptions** - Object with the job notification info.
-Should include:

-    * **TargetJobState**         - Integer value representing the state for which notifications will happen
-    * **NotificationEndpointId** - id of the endpoint the notifications are to be received from

 _if Configuration is 'Thumbnails', these extra parameters are required_